Markham-Square-Ventures/marketing-site-2/source/_posts/why-talking-to-users-is-a-must-for-every-product-team.md

 - found a better path

 Ultimately, life’s too short to build products people don’t want, and the **only** way to find out what people want is to talk to them.
 Which is why talking to users is a must for every product team, and something we strive to do with every day at Markham Square.

+Until next time, go talk to some users!

+Nick

 [^1]: According to [Carta](https://carta.com/blog/state-of-private-markets-q2-2022/), the median seed round size was $3.4M in Q3 2022.
 [^2]: According to the [National Association of Relators](https://www.nar.realtor/research-and-statistics/housing-statistics/metropolitan-median-area-prices-and-affordability), the median single-family existing home price was $398,500 in Q3 2022.